 App execution state

 This illustration represents the possible app model states starting in Windows 10, version 1607.
-Let's walk through the typical lifecycle of a Windows Store app.
+Let's walk through the typical lifecycle of a UWP app.

 Apps enter the running in background state when they are launched or activated.
 These terms seem similar but they refer to different ways the operating system may start your app.
 Let's first look at launching an app.